 (7) involvement of families in resident care and availability of family support programs;

-(9) a statement that residents will be given a written notice 30 days prior to changes in the fee schedule.
+(9) a statement that residents will be given a written notice 30 calendar days prior to changes in the fee schedule.

 Substantial changes to disclosures must be reported to the parties listed in subdivision 1 at the time the change is made.